zwiebert/tronferno-mcu/docs/ftron_data_format.md

 Now lets look at all the bytes inside a timer message.
 Its organized in lines.
 Each line ends with a checksum, except the very last one, which seems to be special.

 It starts with a plain 5-byte message plus checksum.
 Its followed by 8-byte RTC data plus checksum.
 A checksum counts *all* bytes which come before it, including the bytes of previous data lines with their checksums included too.
-After that are 16 lines containing timer data for weekly, daily and astro timer.
+After that are 16 lines containing timer data for weekly, daily and astro (civil dusk) timer.
 The purpose of the very last line I don't fully understand.

 ###### First the byte data.
 See below for more details.